 What About the Women Who are at an Increased Risk of Ovarian Cancer?

 Ovarian cancer grows and spreads silently without causing any symptoms.
-Even if the symptoms manifest, they are very subtle and mimic other symptoms of very common conditions – which majority of the women tend to ignore.
-Therefore, the best way to detect ovarian cancer early is to approach a gynaecologist or a lady surgical oncologist for a routine health check-up according to your age and magnitude of risk.
+Even if the symptoms manifest, they are very subtle and mimic other symptoms of very common conditions – which the majority of the women tend to ignore.
+Therefore, the best way to detect ovarian cancer early is to approach a gynecologist or a lady surgical oncologist for a routine health check-up according to your age and magnitude of risk.
 For very high-risk women with a strong family history, genetic screening tests are available.